Elmegaard/QuickStash/README.md

 # QuickStash

-A mod that allows you to transfer all items in your inventory to nearby stashes with 1 click.
+A mod that uses _Compulsively Count_ on all nearby stashes with 1 click.

 Note this is both a client and server mod.

 ### Installation